Adaptive Nonlinear Vector Autoregression: Robust Forecasting for Noisy Chaotic Time Series: Introduction

 where $k$ is the delay parameter, meaning the vector includes $k-1$ previous time steps, each spaced by $s$, the number of skipped steps between consecutive observations.
-Thus, $H_{\text{lin},i}$ contains $d\times k$ components in total.
+Thus, $H_{\text{lin},i}$ contains $d_{\text{lin},i}=d\times k$ components in total.

-\begin{remark} This construction implies that while traditional RCs require long warm-up periods—up to $10^3$ or more \cite{NG-RC}—to ensure that the reservoir state does not depend on initial conditions, the warm-up period of standard NVAR includes only $k\times s$ steps, which are required to construct the linear feature vector. \end{remark}
+This formulation implies that, while traditional RCs require long warm-up periods—in the order of thousands of data points \cite{NG-RC}—to ensure that the reservoir state does not depend on initial conditions, the standard NVAR requires only $k\times s$ steps to construct the linear feature vector.
+For simplicity, we assume $s=1$ for both the standard and Adaptive NVAR, consistent with the formulation in Section~\ref{Sec:Hybrid_NVAR}.